The Australia Awards Scholarships (AAS) 2021 intake will open for applications on the 1st February 2020.

 Completing your application

-Given the limited number of places, the selection process will be very competitive.
+The selection process is very competitive.
 Applicants should invest time and effort in developing their application and collecting the required support documentation.

 Note: If you are considering applying for a Scholarship, early planning is essential to being able to submit a well-written and well-researched application on time.
 The Frequently Asked Questions page provides more information about preparing your application.